-The TOE shall restrict the ability to define, to change or at least to finally accept the applied rules (as mentioned in FDP_ACF.1) to software with privilege mode).
+The TOE shall restrict the ability to define, to change or at least to finally accept the applied rules (as mentioned in FDP_ACF.1) to software running at privilege mode.

 191 The TOE shall meet the requirement "Subset access control (FDP_ACC.1)" as specified below.